American Airlines Deals and Credit Card Offers

 AAdvantage® Aviator™ Blue MasterCard®

 This card is one level up from the basic AAdvantage® Aviator™ MasterCard® and offers the chance to earn 1 mile for every $1 spent on everyday purchases.
 It too comes with 25% off in-flight purchases - but with the added bonus of no foreign transaction fees for international travelers.
-It comes with a $49 annual fee.
+It does, however, come with an annual fee.

 AAdvantage® Aviator™ Red MasterCard®